 - A leadership culture that supports accountability, transparency, collaboration, and encourages innovation.

-How and when will governance changes occur?
+When will governance changes occur?

-How are Local Health Networks changing?
+How have Local Health Networks changed?

 Yes.
 The Department is being realigned to ensure we can build our analytical and commissioning capability and develop into a world-leading Department for Health and Wellbeing.